Skip to content

 • Object: Company

-• Association label: Parent
+• Association label: Parent company

-• Koalify Primary Duplicate ID
+• Koalify Primary Duplicate ID on the child company

 • With the Record ID of the parent company